 • Judge, Sheriff or holder of other judicial office.

 There are certain cases where our reference requirements have been superfluous because the expert has already passed through a rigorous accreditation process which has included proven experience and understanding of expert witness work.
 In these cases, The Law Society of Scotland may accept experts who have worked for or been vetted by other organisations.
 The Law Society of Scotland will verify the procedures employed by other organisations to ensure that their procedures meet or exceed our requirements and will verify membership/employment where appropriate.

 Inclusion of experts

-If you would like us to send an application pack to any experts that you would like to recommend for inclusion in the directory, please contact us on 0131 476 8166 or email email@example.com
+If you know of any experts that you would like to recommend for inclusion in the directory, please email email@example.com